paddor/crypto_box/README.md

 #### Prompting for the key

-Use option `-a`/`--ask` to be prompted for a key.
+Use the option `-a`/`--ask` to be prompted for a key.
 In this case, you have to specify the input file with `-f`/`--file`, as STDIN is already used to get the key.
 This can be useful if you're worried about your command being logged in your shell's history.